adieuadieu/tslint-functional-preset/README.md

 # tslint-functional-preset

-A "functional" preset for [TSLint](https://github.com/palantir/tslint) with some crazy defaults.
-It's more or less a convenience preset around the rules provided by [tslint-immutable](https://github.com/jonaskello/tslint-immutable).
+A "functional" preset for [TSLint](https://github.com/palantir/tslint) with some crazy defaults that promote a functional, immutable, and declarative programming style.
+It's mostly a convenience preset around the rules provided by [tslint-immutable](https://github.com/jonaskello/tslint-immutable).

 ## Setup